 These towel animals have been so popular that you can buy a book on Amazon on how to make cabin towel animals.
 Carnival Cruise Lines also has a book on creating towel animals, and it's for sale on Carnival's Website.

 The rest of this photo gallery are towel animals from cruise ships around the world.

 Carnival Towel Animal - Swan

-A swan (or sometimes a pair of swans) is one of my favorite towel animals seen on my cruise ship cabin bed.Continue to 4 of 22 below.
+A swan (or sometimes a pair of swans) is a popular towel animal seen on cruise ship cabin beds.